sysco-middleware/sysco-middleware.github.io/_posts/2015-10-29-create-custom-sql-statements-pollers-OSB-12c.md

 ## Introduction ##

-OSB allows us to create DbAdpters and select a polling functionality, but there are some restrictions if we want to write a custom sql statement.
+OSB allows us to create DbAdapters and select a polling functionality, but there are some restrictions if we want to write a custom sql statement.
 There is a nice way to set a pure sql statement for polling database rows and after reading operation.
 I will show you how to handle it.

 ## Create poller ##

-First, we have to create a dbAdpter on proxy services and select "Poll for New or Changed Records in a Table".
+First, we have to create a dbAdapter on proxy services and select "Poll for New or Changed Records in a Table".

 - ![](/images/2015-10-29-create-custom-sql-statements-pollers-OSB-12c/createPoller.jpg)